apache/incubator-heron/website/content/docs/operators/deployment/schedulers/aurora.md

 ## Aurora Scheduler Configuration

-You can instruct Heron to use Aurora scheduler by modifying the `scheduler.yaml` config file specific for the Heron cluster.
-You'll need to specify the following for each cluster:
+To instruct Heron to use Aurora scheduler, modify the `scheduler.yaml` config file specific for the Heron cluster.
+The following must be specified for each cluster:

 * `heron.class.scheduler` --- Indicates the class to be loaded for Aurora scheduler.
 You should set this to `com.twitter.heron.scheduler.aurora.AuroraScheduler`